-MIT Lecturer Vyacheslav Gerovitch on the idea of optimizing the Soviet economy with the computer network, the technology of datagram switching, and “considents” in the USSR
+Historian of mathematics Vyacheslav Gerovitch on the idea of optimizing the Soviet economy with a computer network, the technology of datagram switching, and “considents” in the USSR

 What plans did the Soviet Union have on building a nationwide computer network?
-What are the cybernetic applications of computers, in general?
-Lecturer of Mathematics Department at MIT Vyacheslav Gerovitch explains the political reasons of why the USSR has never built the Internet.
+What are the cybernetic applications of computers in general?
+Lecturer of Mathematics at MIT Vyacheslav Gerovitch explains the political reasons of why the USSR never built the Internet.

-In October, 1961, just in time for the opening of the XXII Party Congress, a group of Soviet mathematicians, computer specialists, economists, linguists, and other scientists interested in mathematical model and computer simulation published a collection of papers called “Cybernetics in the Service of Communism”.
+In October 1961, just in time for the opening of the XXII Party Congress, a group of Soviet mathematicians, computer specialists, economists, linguists, and other scientists interested in mathematical models and computer simulation published a collection of papers called “Cybernetics in the Service of Communism”.
 In that collection they offered a wide variety of applications of computers to various problems in science and in the national economy.
-In particular, they offered to build a network of computer centers all around the Soviet Union.
-That would process economic information on a giant scale and would suggest ways to optimize the functioning of the national economy.
+In particular, they offered to build a network of computer centers all around the Soviet Union that would process economic information on a giant scale and would suggest ways to optimize the functioning of the national economy.

-Colonel Anatoly Kitov, specialist in military computing, proposed a network of computer centers, underground network, that would be devoted to the military purposes, to processing the military information, but in peacetime these computer centers would not have to process that much information, so we could occupy these computer facilities with solving economic problems.
-So, it would be a dual-purpose network.
+Colonel Anatoly Kitov, specialist in military computing, proposed a network of computer centers, an underground network that would be devoted to the military purposes, to processing the military information, but in peacetime these computer centers would not have to process that much information, so we could occupy these computer facilities with solving economic problems.
+So it would be a dual-purpose network.
 In peacetime it would process economic information, in wartime it would be mobilized to solve military problems.
-I must say, the militaries didn’t like the proposal.
-They said, they didn’t want to combine military and civilian functions on military facilities.
+I must say that the militaries didn’t like the proposal.
+They said they didn’t want to combine military and civilian functions on military facilities.